softindex/datakernel/docs/components/markdown/core/http.md

 #### Multithreaded Server Example
 In this example we are using pre-defined **MultithreadedHttpServerLauncher** to create a multithreaded HTTP server.
-By default, there will be 4 worker servlets with **workerId**s, each of them sends back a greeting and the number of worker which served the connection:
+By default, there will be 4 worker servlets with **workerId**s.
+Each of them sends back a greeting and number of the worker that served the connection:

 {% highlight java %}
 {% github_sample softindex/datakernel/blob/master/examples/core/http/src/main/java/MultithreadedHttpServerExample.java tag:EXAMPLE %}